Keller nets first mod win of season after two seconds

 It was a night of moving on up at Dacotah Speedway in Mandan.

-Jeremy Keller, Jeremy Castro and Donavin Wiest charged from back in the pack to claim feature wins on Friday night before storms rolled into the area.
+Jeremy Keller, Jeremy Castro and Donavin Wiest charged from back in the pack to claim feature wins on May 26 before storms rolled into the area.

 Keller, the season points leader, started 10th in the IMCA Modified feature and was coming off consecutive runner-up finishes in the first two showcase races of the season.